Comic Book Brain

 Nice things in the movie are not balanced by the lousy, though.
 There's a tape-and-glue feeling to parts of the story and in general how the whole thing hangs together.
 The way the film is released into theatres, its up to Ezra Miller and Michael Keaton to make the thing work, but Keaton isn't given enough room to do the job and Ezra Miller is given too much room.
 Well, it is titled The Flash and there's already been plenty of criticism saying it looked like we might be getting a Flash movie in which he's just a co-star and what we're meant to think we're really getting is a Batman movie, but that isn't true despite how the preview trailers hint at it.

 If I could make excuses for the film it would be thus: I wonder if a lengthened The Flash in the manner of Justice League Snyder Cut might smooth out the tale and provide better storytelling.
 As it is, Zod appears and there's not much to it; Gal Gadot makes a little cameo but its of no value except as a chance to see Gal Gadot; the Affleck Batman and the end-of-film Batman are just tagged on as a wraparound for the main Keaton Batman, who, as already stated, isn't given enough space to save the movie and is reduced to gimmicks like repeating some lines from the Burton Batman films and to behave in a way that seems pretty un-Batman-like at times.
-If there's an explanation for all this, and if there's more footage someplace to make these side characters to have depth, well, that'd be nice.
-But it would assume some control over the material by a single "vision" and with so many directors having passed through the production, that's so unlikely.
-Not only that, but with new Warner/DC superhero movie head honcho James Gunn probably wanting to get as far away from these crashed projects as possible, there's probably no will to spend another dollar on this thing except to get it out on home video for whatever sales that might pick up.
+If there's an explanation for all this, and if there's more footage someplace to make these side characters have depth, well, that'd be nice.
+But it would assume some control over the material by a single "vision" and with so many directors having passed through the production, that's unlikely.
+Not only that, but with new Warner/DC superhero movie head honcho James Gunn probably wanting to get as far away from these crashed projects as possible, there's probably no will to spend another dollar on this thing except to get it out on home video and streaming for whatever money that could be picked up.

 Thinking about The Flash movie